 The following images are of an aluminum oil cooler we removed from a 2006 E61 530xi touring wagon with an N52 engine that had been severely neglected.
 We placed it next to a new N52 oil cooler to show the extent of the damage.
-You can see the severe pitting caused from the corrosion – it was a matter of time before the gasket would have failed allowing coolant and oil to mix together.
+You can see the severe pitting caused by the corrosion - it was a matter of time before the gasket would have failed to allow coolant and oil to mix together.
 This could have potentially destroyed the N52 engine.

 Mixing coolant with the incorrect type of water

 It is very important that your BMWs coolant is mixed 50/50 with distilled water only.
 Never use tap water, spring water, or any type of filtered water (unless filtered by reverse osmosis) in your BMWs coolant.
 Tap and spring waters contain high levels of calcium and magnesium which will cause scaling and mineral deposits to form inside the cooling system.
 As these deposits increase in size they can choke off the flow of coolant causing the engine to overheat.
 Deposits and scaling can destroy the internal components of the water pump and thermostat leading to costly repairs.